 LeBron’s secondary signature line offers cheaper shoes but a lot of them are surprisingly good.
-I found the 4th Witness shoe to bring the most bang for your buck, even stacked against the Witness 3 or the Witness 5.
+I found the 4th Witness shoe to bring the most bang for your buck, stacked against the older Witness 3.
 You can still get these mostly everywhere for retail ($100) but a few places like Amazon have them for even cheaper.

 LeBron’s preferred ride is never firm, so if you’d like to try out a bouncier ride that’s still very well-balanced and preserves the components for a lot of different players – just take the Witness 4’s two forefoot Zoom units + a plushy Phylon midsole!
 It’s a great setup and doesn’t feel like a “budget” so to speak.